lomorage/homepage/README.md

 - Similarity check, you can choose to save the best one with multiple shoots。
 - Access photos seamlessly on multiple device with one account.
 - Isolated accounts for family members, keep your privacy.
-- Save secrets with encryption. (coming soon)
 - Sharing tons of photos without worry about phone storage.
-- No need to save photo locally to share in social network.
 - Easy access when you switching phone with different OS.
 - Export backup to Phone。
 - Offline mode so you can browser photos even without connectivity.
 - Search by location, date time, text in photo.
 - History of today, never buries the memories in hard drive.
-- Tagging and create album. (coming soon)
+- Support user album and smart album.
 - Redundancy backup, lower the risk of losing data.
 - Import photo from hard drive, SD card etc.
 - No rate limit, no account number limitation, no vendor lock in.